 Cordova (Apache Cordova) is an open-source framework that allows you to leverage the syntax of HTML, CSS, and JavaScript to build native apps for a multitude of different mobile platforms.

 Cordova renders your web application inside a so-called native WebView.
-A WebView is considered an application component that is used to show web elements inside a native application.
+A WebView is considered an application component used to display web content within a native application.

 In simpler terms, you can imagine WebView as a stripped-down browser, without any of the functionalities (or UI elements) of standard browsers like Safari or Chrome.
-The application within this container acts like a normal web app that would run inside a browser.
-It is capable of opening pages, rendering HTML elements, running JavaScript code, talking with servers, and playing multimedia files.
+The application within this container behaves like a normal web app that runs in a browser.
+It can open pages, render HTML elements, run JavaScript code, communicate with servers, and play multimedia files.
 By definition, this type of application is called a hybrid application.

-Ordinarily, web applications execute through a sandbox, which means they don’t have control over the hardware and software of the device that they’re running on.
-For example, the contact database on your smartphone (which contains numbers, emails, and other data) is NOT available for access to a web application.
+Ordinarily, web applications run in a sandbox, which means they don’t have control over the hardware and software of the device they’re running on.
+For example, the contact database on your smartphone (which contains numbers, email addresses, and other data) is NOT accessible to a web application.

 This is where Cordova comes into play.
 It provides both a framework to run the web application inside a native application, and JavaScript APIs to provide access to a wide range of device features – like the aforementioned contacts database.
 These features are enabled through a variety of plugins.
-The plugins are what provide a connection between the web application and the native functionalities of the device.
+The plugins provide a connection between the web application and the device's native functionality.

 One other important thing to mention is the difference between Cordova and PhoneGap.
 Cordova started off as PhoneGap back in 2008, as part of the web development company Nitobi.
-Adobe bought Nitobi in 2011, and the rights of the PhoneGap framework went over to the Apache foundation.
+Adobe bought Nitobi in 2011, and the rights to the PhoneGap framework were transferred to the Apache Foundation.
 PhoneGap was then renamed Cordova.

 However, and this is where it gets somewhat confusing, Apache Cordova and Adobe PhoneGap are not the same thing.
-Cordova is considered to be the open-source version, while PhoneGap is the Adobe-branded version of the framework itself.
-Both versions of the framework have some similarities and differences between them.
+Cordova is the open-source version, while PhoneGap is the Adobe-branded version of the framework.
+Both versions of the framework share some similarities and differences.
 Using them both for developing a single project is not recommended.

 React Native

 React Native is an open-source JavaScript framework for building native mobile apps in both the iOS and Android operating systems.
 However, don’t let the native part of its name mislead you.
-React Native is using code that is compatible with most of the other major platforms (macOS, iOS, Windows, Web), which makes it easy to transfer the code from one platform to another without losing compatibility.
-In other words, React Native can be also thought of as a cross-platform development framework.
+React Native uses code compatible with most other major platforms (macOS, iOS, Windows, Web), making it easy to port code from one platform to another without losing compatibility.
+In other words, React Native can also be thought of as a cross-platform development framework.

-Similar to React.js for developing web applications, React Native apps are built using a mixture of JavaScript and an XML-type markup language, also known as JSX.
+Similar to React.js for developing web applications, React Native apps are built using a mix of JavaScript and an XML-like markup language called JSX.
 Then, React Native renders the native APIs in Java (Android) and Objective-C (iOS).
-Therefore, your application will render as if it was natively developed for mobile devices, rather than rendering by using the WebView function.
+Therefore, your application will appear as if it were natively developed for mobile devices, rather than being rendered via the WebView function.
 It will achieve the look and feel of a truly native mobile application.

-React Native also connects the JavaScript interface with platform APIs, so that your React Native application can access device features like the user’s smartphone location, camera, or contacts database.
+React Native also connects the JavaScript interface to platform APIs, so your React Native application can access device features such as the user’s smartphone location, camera, or contacts database.

 The advantages of using React Native as your preferred mobile development framework are multiple:

-Compatible code: You can use a single codebase to render your application in both platforms, i.e. Android and iOS.
-If you were to take the native route, then you’d have to write separate code and use at least two developers to get the job done.
+Compatible code: You can use a single codebase to render your application in both platforms, i.e., Android and iOS.
+If you took the native route, you’d have to write separate code and use at least two developers to get the job done.
 With React Native, the code stays the same.

 Consistency: Android and iOS are different operating systems.
-Naturally, there will be some differences in the way of how they perform operations or handle the UI elements inside applications.
-The shared codebase (of React Native) takes care of all that and makes sure that everything stays consistent across the board.
+Naturally, there will be some differences in how they perform operations or handle UI elements within applications.
+The shared codebase (for React Native) handles all that and keeps everything consistent across the board.

-Better budget allocation: Cross-platform development is at least 30% cheaper than building natively-compatible applications.
-The fact that you can reuse the code leads to a faster development time, which reduces the project’s costs by a significant amount.
+Better budget allocation: Cross-platform development is at least 30% cheaper than building natively compatible applications.
+The ability to reuse code leads to faster development, reducing the project’s costs significantly.

 React VS React Native

-As a reminder, React.js is a JavaScript library developed by Meta (formerly Facebook) for building the elements in the frontend part of any given website.
+As a reminder, React.js is a JavaScript library developed by Meta (formerly Facebook) for building frontend components for any website.

 On the other hand, React Native (also powered by React.js) is a framework for easily and quickly developing Android and iOS applications.

-Both frameworks use the same underlying principles, although with some key differences between the two.
-For example, the syntax used to render the JSX elements is different between React.js and React Native.
-On top of that, React.js also uses HTML and CSS code, while React Native allows developers to use native mobile UI elements to create their applications.
+Both frameworks share the same underlying principles, though they differ in key ways.
+For example, the syntax for rendering JSX elements differs between React.js and React Native.
+On top of that, React.js also uses HTML and CSS, while React Native allows developers to use native mobile UI elements to build their applications.

 Ionic